GU-CLASP/GU-CLASP.github.io/content/pages/people/jean-philippe-bernardy/index.md

 ---
 name: "Jean-Philippe Bernardy"
-role: 3
+role: 5
 title: "Researcher (Docent in Computer Science)"
 profileImage: "JP.jpeg"
 ---

-[Jean-Philippe Bernardy](https://jyp.github.io/about.html) is a Researcher (Docent in Computer Science) at CLASP.
+[Jean-Philippe Bernardy](https://jyp.github.io/about.html) was a Researcher (Docent in Computer Science) at CLASP.